arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 **MIB (Management Information Base)**:

-A MIB is a file that device manufacturer provides that contains the OIDs accepted by a device.
+A MIB is a file that device manufacturer provides that contains the OIDs accepted by the device.
 A device usually has multiple MIBs focussing on certain set of metrics.
 For example, a MIB with OIDs for resource metrics like CPU, Memory etc, another for interface metrics and so on.

 There are 2 types of MIBs:
 - Generic MIBs that are common to all devices irrespective of make and model.
 - Device specific MIBs that provide device specific metrics.

-All MIBs accepted by a device are usually available to download from device management UI.
-If not, it will be on the manufacturer website.
+All MIBs accepted by a device are usually available to download from device management UI and/or the manufacturer website.

 <br/>

 ### Reading MIB files

-MIB files usually come in `.txt` or `.mib` formats but can also depend on the manufacturer.
+MIB files usually come in `.txt` or `.mib` formats but can also depend on manufacturer.
 The common factor is that all MIBs should be readable in a text editor.

 The MIB files usually provide OIDs in string format.
 In order to get the numeric format you may have to use a MIB browser software.